-A developer-first way to think about Core Web Vitals
+A practical way to think about Core Web Vitals

-The better approach is to ask three questions:
+The better approach is to ask three customer-focused questions:

 - What is slowing the first meaningful paint?